pemellquist/skypunch/README.md

-Skypunch
+Skypunch  - Cloud Service Monitor
 ========

 Background
 ----------
 Skypunch is a service monitoring service which allows for the monitoring of cloud services for their availability and uptime.
 Skypunch can be configured to monitor any REST service and inform a user to the availability, or lack of, based on configurable notification parameters.
-Skypunch supports the ability to access any REST service using various HTTP(S) authentication methods including the usage of Openstack Keystone authentication tokens.
+Skypunch supports the ability to access any REST service using various HTTP(S) authentication methods including *built in support for Openstack Cloud Services*.

 Design